wdwvt1/microLearner/CONTRIBUTING.md

 This process is designed to ensure the quality of microLearner, and can be a very useful experience for new developers.

-Particularly for big changes, if you'd like feedback on your code in the form of a code review as you work, you should request help in the issue that you created and one of the microLearner developers will work with you to perform regular code reviews.
+Particularly for big changes, if you'd like feedback on your code in the form of a code review as you work, you should request help in the issue that you created and the microLearner developers will work with you to perform regular code reviews.
 This can greatly reduce development time (and frustration) so we highly recommend that new developers take advantage of this rather than submitting a pull request with a massive amount of code in one chunk.
 That can lead to frustration when the developer thinks they are done, but the reviewer requests large amounts of changes, and it is also very hard to review.

 Submitting code to microLearner